 For instance, if you’re building an app for the elderly so they can instantly communicate with their relatives in the case of an emergency, your most fundamental assumptions might be:

 - The elderly will easily understand the solution

 - The elderly will be able to easily use the technology

 - The elderly or their relatives will be willing to pay a sustainable price for it.

 Of course, these are just examples of important assumptions for such an app.
 However, it is essential that you think thoroughly about what your startup’s fundamental assumptions are.

 As you might have noticed, to validate these assumptions, you don’t need a full-feature product working.
 Right?
 Besides that, you don’t have to validate these assumptions all at once.
 You may choose one or two to begin with.

 The point is: you don’t need all the 12 features you’ve come up with, because most of them won’t help you on validating the assumptions above.
-Trying to put all them there, will just take you time, money and energy, but won’t add any value in this part of the validation.
+Trying to put all of them there, will just take you time, money, and energy, but won’t add any value in this part of the validation.

 So, think wisely about which features to include and which not.